Did you know that there are free tools available which allow you to monitor the corporate and security activities of companies?

 Monitoring Security Interests

-Before the Personal Property Securities Act 2009 (the PPSA) came into place, a Company Alert would also provide an alert if a charge was registered over the assets of the company.
+Before the Personal Property Securities Act 2009 (Cth) (the PPSA) came into place, a Company Alert would also provide an alert if a charge was registered over the assets of the company.
 However, now that the PPSA applies, a security over the personal property of a company is notified on the Personal Property Securities Register (PPS Register) and is no longer the responsibility of ASIC.
+If you need a crash-course in what the PPSA is and how the PPS Register operates, you can read more here.

 The PPS Register also has an alert notification service, under which you can be notified when there is a new registration or an amendment (including a discharge) for an organisational grantor (i.e. a party that is described by an ACN, ARBN or Australian Registered Scheme Number).
 Therefore, this alert system covers more than just companies and includes partnerships, trusts, managed investment schemes, etc.